mickdekkers/parse-xsd-duration/README.md

 $ npm install parse-xsd-duration
 ```

-Note: this package has zero dependencies and is provided in [UMD format][umd] so you can easily use it in the browser.
+This package has zero dependencies and is provided in [UMD format][umd] so you can easily use it in the browser.

 ## Usage